Delivery Dudes: Corporate citizenship

 As part of an effort to reduce its environmental impact, Delivery Dudes worked with 4ocean, an ocean cleanup group based in Boca Raton.
 Delivery Dudes offered its customers the option to forego single-use cutlery normally included with restaurant deliveries.
-The company raised more than $14,000 for nonprofit organization Hospitality Helping Hands (H3) by donating the delivery fees it collected during two days in April 2020.
+The company raised more than $14,000 for the nonprofit organization Hospitality Helping Hands (H3) by donating the delivery fees it collected over two days in April 2020.

 Controversies

-Delivery Dudes was the subject of a lawsuit filed by a Delivery Dudes driver Justin Attai and others claiming they should be classified as employees instead of independent contractors.
+Delivery Dudes was the subject of a lawsuit filed by Delivery Dudes driver Justin Attai and others claiming they should be classified as employees instead of independent contractors.
 The suit alleged that the company violated the Fair Labor Standards Act by paying some drivers less than minimum wage and not paying required overtime.
 According to Delivery Dudes CEO Koss, these drivers were part of a franchise.
 The company settled the lawsuit in May 2016.
 The suit occurred at a time when a number of other delivery companies including Uber, GrubHub, Caviar, and DoorDash had been sued by drivers with similar complaints.